When AI rewrites your future: my career pivot so far

 To my fellow creatives and marketers and anyone else who may find themselves at a similar career crossroads:

 Here’s to new ladders, new adventures, and maybe — just maybe — dusting off those old dreams.
-At a time where uncertainty is the only certainty and the pace of change is only increasing, patience and adaptability are more than virtues; they are survival skills.
+At a time when uncertainty is the only certainty and the pace of change is only increasing, patience and adaptability are more than virtues; they are survival skills.
 This experience has served to remind me that when one career path dead-ends, there is always another ladder to climb . . .

 Our job is to recognize when it’s time to find that new ladder, and have the courage and tenacity to start climbing.